An optimal transport formulation of the Einstein equations of general relativity: Optimal transport formulation of the Einstein equations

 where in the second inequality we used \eqref{dtPsi12tr2} and that $C>0$ is a constant independent of $r$ and $\epsilon$.
 Note that $\epsilon>0$ in \eqref{eq:EntConvContrK-eps} is fixed independently of $r>0$.
 Clearly \eqref{eq:EntConvContrK-eps} contradicts the existence of $\epsilon_{E}(r)\to 0$ as $r\to 0$ so that \eqref{eq:ChUBtT} holds. \end{proof}

-In the vacuum case when $T\equiv 0$, the inequality reads as Note that for $v\in \cC$ it holds $g(v,v)\leq 0$ so, when comparing the next result with its Riemannian counterpart \cite{StUB}, the sign of the lower bound $K$ is reversed.
+In the vacuum case when $T\equiv 0$, the inequality $\Ric\leq \tilde{T}$ with $\tilde{T}$ as in \eqref{eq:tildeTgT} reads as Note that for $v\in \cC$ it holds $g(v,v)\leq 0$ so, when comparing the next result with its Riemannian counterpart \cite{StUB}, the sign of the lower bound $K$ is reversed.

 \begin{corollary} Let $(M,g,\cC)$ be a space-time of dimension $n \geq 2$ and let $K\in \R$.
 Then the following assertions are equivalent: \begin{enumerate} \item[(1)] $\Ric(v,v)\leq K g(v,v)$ for every causal vector $v\in \cC$. \item[(2)] For every $p\in (0,1)$ and for every relatively compact open subset $E\subset\subset \Int(\cC)$ there exist $R=R(E)\in (0,1)$ and a function